Blue Demon Jr. will have its own film and TV universe

 Exile Content Studio, a Candle Media company that creates content in Spanish and English for a global audience across multiple platforms, recently announced an innovative partnership with renowned Mexican wrestling icon, Blue Demon Jr.

-In collaboration with Los Angeles production company Moxie 88, the 360º licensing agreement reached will elevate the image and trademarks of the masked wrestler in film, television and merchandise on a global scale.
+In collaboration with Los Angeles production company Moxie 88, a new licensing agreement will elevate the image and trademarks of the masked wrestler in film, television and merchandise to a global scale.

 The media deal seeks to rescue the masked wrestling genre through a series of feature films and multi-platform multimedia content.